 Solar works very well when it is sunny out.
-Seems pretty straight forward but it is a very key thing to understand.
+It seems pretty straightforward, but it is a very crucial thing to understand.
 While you will get some degree of charge to the battery in the clouds and rain, it isn’t nearly enough power to keep a battery healthy in the long run.

 Solar panels start around 17 volts collecting energy from the sun.
 This energy goes from the panel itself and then passes through what is called a charge controller.
-This controls the raw voltage down to around a controlled 14 volts which is suitable for charging a battery.
+This controls the raw voltage down to around a controlled 14 volts, suitable for charging a battery.

 The solar panel itself has two wires (positive and negative) that go into the charge controller.
 Then two different wires (positive and negative) come out of the charge controller to the battery itself.
 The voltage has now been controlled to the appropriate voltage for charging.

 Some charge controllers do a better job than others (more energy is passed through and less is wasted).
 It generally depends on how much you pay for them, but they all work to some degree.

 Try not to let the volts of the battery, the amps of the charge ratings, and the watts of the solar get complicated.
 It’s just the industry trying to make you crazy.
 They all convert, and the formula is relatively simple once you get the hang of it.